|Homepage:||Click to visit|

 - Institut Catholique for studies in the Humanities and Social Sciences (History, Religion, Philosophy, Psychology, Communication, etc).

-The program provides an important reinforcement in French language skills and methodology and reflects Dickinson's emphasis on a well-rounded, liberal-arts education.
-Program participants may study overseas for the full academic year or for the fall or spring semester.
-In addition to enrolling in the local universities, students enroll in two core courses at the Dickinson Study Center.
+The program provides systematic reinforcement in French language skills and methodology and reflects Dickinson's emphasis on a well-rounded, liberal-arts education.
+Program participants may study in Toulouse for the full academic year or for the fall or spring semester.
+In addition to enrolling in the local universities, students enroll in two core intercultural courses at the Dickinson Study Center.
 Classes are taught entirely in French by faculty from the University of Toulouse and Dickinson College.
 Students who successfully complete the academic year earn between eight and nine credits, depending upon their selected courses.
 Students who complete one semeter earn 4.5 credits.

-The Dickinson Center, which serves as a study and resource space for students, is conveniently located within the city of Toulouse on the banks of the Midi Canal.
+The Dickinson Center, which serves as a study and resource space for students, is conveniently located within the city of Toulouse on the banks of the Canal Du Midi.
 In addition to taking classes, attending conferences, and meeting with classmates at the center, students may use the library and computer stations and consult with writing tutors trained in French and English methodology.